ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 ### Probability Density Function

-Now, I also stated that the Normal distribution has a math function that we can use to allocate credibility points to the number line.
+Now, I also stated that the normal distribution has a math function that we can use to allocate credibility points to the number line.
 This function also has a name, called a "probability distribution function", or the "PDF".